Project Management

 CRITERIA REQUIRED

-• Protection vs Mtb challenge statistically better than BCG and/or relevant benchmark using primary endpoint in 2 animal models, as demonstrated by a read-out with high statistical power for the group size: 1.
-Protection vs Mtb challenge in a small animal model confirmed, 2.
-Protection vs Mtb challenge in a Non human primate (or justified, human-relevant, advanced animal model) confirmed
+• Protection from Mtb challenge statistically better than BCG and/or relevant benchmark using primary endpoint in 2 (animal) models, as demonstrated by a read-out with high statistical power for the group size.

 Plus Icon